Architectural Design

 Introduction

 The concept of reusable design patterns is familiar to many disciplines.
-At SoC Labs we are interested in reusable design patterns incorporating Arm based components with parts that are unique to your specific research challenge.
+At SoC Labs we are interested in reusable design patterns incorporating Arm based components to form the core of the System on Chip ("SoC") design with parts added that are unique to your specific research challenge.

-Arm itself uses the term Architecture for defining the processor instruction set, programmers' model and memory model, but not implementation details such as cache sizes.
-Your SoC design is likely a selection and configuration of Arm IP to define the main architecture with specific blocks either developed uniquely or existing third party blocks modified or arranged in a novel way.
+Arm itself uses the term Architecture for defining the processor instruction set, programmers' model and memory model, but not implementation details such as cache sizes, data transfer widths, etc. Your SoC design is likely to be a selection and configuration of Arm IP to define the main architecture for the overall system.
+Arm provide Corstone Subsystems that combine the various system IP components for a specific processor and Arm architecture to simplify System on Chip designs.
+It is most likely a SoC Labs project will add specific blocks either developed uniquely or existing third party blocks modified or arranged in a novel way to one of these subsystems.

 Separation of Concerns